ParedesGab/PP1/README.md

 - The grey color is drawn from the background image in the "Extraordinary" section.
 The goal was to keep the section's color neutral, allowing the featured images to stand out.

-- To keep the theme cohesive, a grey background image was chosen in the Hero section of the Laxus and THiosymbion pages.
+- To keep the theme cohesive, a grey background image was chosen in the Hero section of the Laxus and Thiosymbion pages, and the same background image was used in the Extraordinary section, and in the What Laxus/Thiosymbion gives to Thiosymbion/Laxus sections.

 ### Typography

-- Arsenal from Google Fonts was used as the main font of the website, with generica family name "Sans-serif"
+- Arsenal from Google Fonts was used as the main font of the website, with the generic family name "Sans-serif"

 ![Main Font](documentation/design/typography.png)